derduskenga/crack-pins-use-stolen-pins-hashes/README.md

 1. Explain how the introduction of a cryptographic salt during hashing can stop the hacker from hacking user PINs.

-        A random string is added to the PIN before it's hashed, so even when a hash in the stolen hash matches a has in the
+     *A random string, known as a cryptographic salt, is added to the PIN before it's hashed, so even when a hash in the stolen hash matches a hash in the precomputed dictionary, the plain text PIN won't be correct.*

 ## Resources